California Fly Fishing 3 min read

-Fly Fishing (?) the Russian River
+Trouble on the Russian River

 The River begins at the Laughlin Range in Mendocino County.
 It then flows south through Redwood Valley, eventually joining the East Fork Russian River below Lake Mendocino.
 From there, the River continues flowing south through the Sanel Valley, before joining Big Sulphur Creek in Alexander Valley.

 East of Healdsburg, Maacama Creek joins the Russian, which makes a series of bends before turning west.
 The River passes Rio Nido and Guerneville and eventually flows into the Pacific Ocean.
 The River’s estuary is protected by the California Bays and Estuaries Policy.